A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Method and results

 \subsection{\oiiihb~completeness estimation}

 Given the non-trivial nature of oxygen lines, we used an indirect method to estimate the completeness of our sample via $M_{UV}$.
-We used the completeness estimation made by the GLIMPSE collaboration (see Chemerynska et al. (submitted)), which follows the procedures described in \citep{chemerynska_jwst_2024, atek_extreme_2018}.
-In summary, synthetic galaxies were added into the source plane, mapped into the lens plane using the SL model (see section~\ref{sec:sl}), added to the images, and then selected using the same process as described earlier.
+We used the completeness estimation made by the GLIMPSE collaboration \citep[e.g.][]{chemerynska_first_2026}, which follows the procedures described in \citep{chemerynska_jwst_2024, atek_extreme_2018}.
+In summary, synthetic galaxies were added into the source plane, mapped into the lens plane using the SL model (see Sect.~\ref{sec:sl}), added to the images, and then selected using the same process as described earlier.
 This \muv-based completeness does not exactly correspond to our \oiii~completeness.
-However, $M_{UV}$ and the \oiiihb~line flux correlate \citep{matthee_eiger_2023}.
-Fig.~\ref{fig:muv_flux} shows the correlation between the \oiiihb~line flux and the \muv~for the GLIMPSE sample and the sample from \citet{meyerJWSTFRESCOComprehensive2024a}.
+However, \muv\ and the \oiiihb~line flux correlate \citep{matthee_eiger_2023}.
+Figure~\ref{fig:muv_flux} shows the correlation between the \oiiihb~line flux and the \muv~for the GLIMPSE sample and the sample from \citet{meyer_jwst_2024}.
 The sample shows a good correlation between the two quantities, but shows a bimodal distribution of $L_{\oiiihb}$ for $\muv > -17$.
-This magnitude is near the SNR threshold of the unlensed observation.
-Therefore, magnification is required to observed deeper.
-This could cause this bimodal distribution and is also the cause of the larger uncertainties for the fainter $L_{\oiiihb}$-emitting galaxies.
-From these observations, we assume that the sources missing at a given $M_{UV}$ might approximately be missing for a given \oiiihb~line flux.\\
+This bimodality emerges from the poorer constrains on the faintest observed objects.
+At this magnitude, the galaxies are near the observed detection limit of GLIMPSE and their signal-to-noise is limited.
+Therefore, degeneracies between fitting parameters increase and the flux estimation becomes uncertain as many model fit the data.
+These galaxies are then propagated to lower magnitude \muv\ due to magnification, which gives this second mode in the \oiiihb-to-UV relation.
+However, while their flux measurements are more uncertain, the values inferred from the model are physically motivated and the posterior distributions will be sampled to account for their variety.
+Therefore, despite the scatter, the quantities correlate well, and the completeness for \muv~approximately translates to \oiiihb~line flux.\\

 To measure uncertainties for the completeness, we assumed that it follows a binomial distribution $B(n, p)$ where $n$ is the total number of synthetic sources and $p$ is the completeness for this type of source (depending on the $M_{UV}$ and magnification $\mu$ of the source).
-This yields the estimation of the standard deviation for the completeness $\sigma_C$, with $C$ the completeness, as given by:
+This yields the estimation of the standard deviation for the completeness $\sigma_C$, with $C$ the completeness, as given by